vmware-archive/projectmonitor/README.md

 ### Create a user

-CiMonitor uses the [Restful Authentication plugin](http://github.com/technoweenie/restful-authentication) for user security.
+CiMonitor can use either the [Restful Authentication plugin](http://github.com/technoweenie/restful-authentication), or Google OpenId for user security.
+If you are using Google OpenId, users will be automatically provisioned.
+All users from your domain will be permitted to edit projects.
+Otherwise, use the following steps to add users by hand.

 Your first user must be created at the command line.

     script/console production
     User.create!(:login => 'john', :name => 'John Doe', :email => 'jdoe@example.com', :password => 'password', :password_confirmation => 'password')

-After that, you can login with the "login" as the username to CiMonitor and use the "New User" link to create new users.
+After that, you can login to CiMonitor with the username and password you specified and use the "New User" link to create additional users.

 ### Log in